matthewbrems/old/projects/02-project/readme.md

 - Materials must be in a clearly commented Jupyter Notebook that satisfies project requirements.
 - Materials must be submitted via a GitHub pull request to the instructor's repo.
-- Materials must be submitted by April 7 at 9:00:00 a.m.
+- Materials must be submitted by March 31 at 9:00:00 a.m.
 EST.

 ---